-If you have a question about a particular product’s EBT eligibility, you can use the USDA Ask the Expert tool to email your question to the USDA Food and Nutrition Service.
+However, if you have a question about a particular product’s EBT eligibility, you can check the label, contact your local benefits agency, or email your question to the USDA through the agency’s Ask the Expert tool.

 Can You Buy Other Supplements With EBT?